ChrisWoodgate/BraWl/paper/paper.md

 It achieves this by providing implementation of both the Bragg-Williams Hamiltonian (a lattice based model expressing the internal energy of an alloy as a sum of atom-atom effective pair interactions) concurrently with a range of conventional and enhanced sampling techniques for exploration of the alloy configuration space.
 The result is a package which can determine phase equilibria as a function of both temperature and alloy composition, which leads to the construction of alloy phase diagrams.
 Additionally, the package can be used for extraction of representative equilibrated atomic configurations for visualisation, as well as for use in complementary modelling approaches.
-An in-depth discussion of the background, underlying theory, and technical details of the sampling algorithms implemented in the package is given in @naguszewskibrawl2025.
+An in-depth discussion of the background, underlying theory, and technical details of the sampling algorithms implemented in the package is given by @naguszewskibrawl2025.

 There are a range of existing packages capable of simulating alloy phase equilibria, both open- and closed-source.
 Examples of widely-used such packages include ATAT [@vandewallealloy2002], ICET [@angqvisticet2019] and CELL [@rigamonticell2024], though all of these focus primarily on implementation of a generalised cluster expansion, rather than the simpler form of the Bragg-Williams Hamiltonian.